tinloaf/org-incoming/Readme.md

 2. The "annotation" phase

-Each phase can be completed (going to the next phase or to the next incoming file) by pressing `C-c C-c`.
+Each phase can be completed (going to the next phase or to the next incoming file) by pressing `C-c C-c` or invoking `org-incoming-complete`.
 When you complete the annotation phase for a file, the PDF file will be moved to the correct location and the annotation file will be created.

 You can quit your org-incoming session at any point by invoking `org-incoming-quit` (bound to `C-c C-k` by default).